DidiWalakutty/inception/USER_DOC.md

 ## Access the Website and Admin Panel

 - Website: https://diwalaku.42.fr or https://localhost
-- WordPress Admin Panel: either use the icon, or go to https://diwalaku.42.fr/wp-admin
+- WordPress Admin Panel: go to https://diwalaku.42.fr/wp-admin

 Please use the `.env` file and `secrets/` to access the information to log in.